egc112/OpenWRT-egc-add-on/stop-wan-leak/README.md

 To execute the script from your home directory: `./monitor-ip.sh`, stop the script with CTRL + C

 ### How to test for possible leakage ###
-While you monitor external IP from your LAN client e.g. with the `monitor-ip.sh script`, you can perform the followoing actions from your routers command line:
+While you monitor external IP from your LAN client e.g. with the `monitor-ip.sh script`, you can perform the following actions from your routers command line:
 `service pbr restart`
 `service pbr start`
 `service pbr reload`